yxyxchen/wtw_online_experiment/README.md

 - **condition**: HP or LP
 - **scheduledDelay**: how long a token is scheduled to mature, in s
 - **scheduledReward**: the scheduled maturation value.
 Only for rising-falling variants.
-- **RT**: reaction time for the participant to respond to a matured token, in s.
+- **RT**: reaction time to respond to a matured token, in s.
 NaN if the token is sold before it matrues
 - **timeWaited**: how long the participant waits for a token, in s
 - **trialEarnings**: trial-wise earnings in cents
 - **totalEarnings**: accumulative earnings in cents
-- **sellTime**: when the participant sells the token
+- **sellTime**: when a token is sold
 - **trialStartTime**: when a trial *actually* starts and the delay starts to count down.
-In active-waiting variants, The trial actually starts after participants respond to a "Ready" signal.
+In active-waiting variants, the trial actually starts after participants respond to a "Ready" signal
-- **trialReadyTime**: when the "Ready" signal appears.
-Only for active-wating variants.
+- **trialReadyTime**: when the "Ready" signal appears, only for active-wating variants

 ## 5. Web-based WTW experiments